 Are Lithops Toxic to Pets?

 Lithops are completely non-toxic and safe for pets and children.
-African children reportedly gather and feed on them when thirsty.
+In Africa, children reportedly gather and feed on Lithops when thirsty.

 Living stones are more complicated to grow than other succulents.
 Not exactly harder, but there is much more to remember.
 Understanding the lithops life cycle, its specific needs and paying close attention to your plant are critical to good lithops care.
 With the following information, you’ll be able to make it happy indoors or out for years.